dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ----------
 **Delete Relation With Specified Child Object**

-This only delete relation between parent and child and do not remove child.
+This API only delete relation between parent and child and do not remove child.

 Method: DELETE

-URL: /v1/<application-id>/<parent-object-id>/<parent-object-id>/relation/<child-type-names>/<child-object-id>
+URL: /v1/<application-id>/<parent-type-names>/<parent-object-id>/relation/<child-type-names>/<child-object-id>

 Request Body: None